 How to compare car loans?

-There are several things you should be considering when you are comparing car loans.
+There are several things you should be considering when comparing car loans.
 The first thing to remember is to always compare like for like products with one another.
 For example, compare secured car loans with other secured car loans.

 You'll also need to assess the following: